watermelonjam/kafka-connect-logminer/README.md

 Similar to the kafka-connect-jdbc connector, but:
-* JDBC URL is always an Oracle URL
+* JDBC dialect is always Oracle
+* only one view is ever queried
 * this will only ever have a SourceConnector, no sinks